Auspicious Incident: Mutiny

 Historians suggest that Mahmud II purposely incited the revolt and have described it as the sultan's "coup against the Janissaries".
 The sultan informed them that he was forming a new army, the Sekban-ı Cedit, organized and trained along modern European lines, and that the new army would be Turkish-dominated.
-The Janissaries saw their institution as crucial to the well-being of the Ottoman Empire, especially to Rumelia, and had previously decided they would never allow its dissolution.
+The janissaries saw their institution as crucial to the well-being of the Ottoman Empire, especially to Rumelia, and had previously decided they would never allow its dissolution.
 Thus, as predicted, they mutinied and began to march towards the Topkapı Palace.

-Mahmud II then brought out the Holy Banner of the Islamic prophet Muhammad from inside the Sacred Trust, intending all true believers to gather beneath it and thus bolster opposition to the Janissaries.
-Turkish historians claim that the counter-Janissary force, which was great in numbers, included the local residents who had hated the Janissaries for years.
+Mahmud II then brought out the Holy Banner of the Islamic prophet Muhammad from inside the Sacred Trust, intending all true believers to gather beneath it and thus bolster opposition to the janissaries.
+Turkish historians claim that the large counter-Janissary force included local residents who had hated the janissaries for years.

-In the ensuing fight the Janissary barracks were set ablaze by artillery fire, resulting in 4,000 Janissary deaths; more were killed in the heavy fighting on the streets of Constantinople (the capital of the Ottoman Empire and the center of the Janissary order).
+In the ensuing fight the janissary barracks were set ablaze by artillery fire, resulting in 4,000 Janissary deaths; more were killed in heavy fighting on the streets of Constantinople (the capital of the Ottoman Empire and the center of the janissary order).
 The survivors either fled or were imprisoned, their possessions confiscated by the Sultan.
-By the end of 1826 the captured Janissaries, constituting the remainder of the force, were put to death by decapitation in the Thessaloniki fort that soon came to be called the "Blood Tower" (but which has been known since 1912 as the White Tower).
-Roughly 100 other Janissaries fled to the Cistern of Philoxenos, where many drowned as they tried to cross.
+By the end of 1826 the captured janissaries, constituting the remainder of the force, were put to death by decapitation in the Thessaloniki fort that soon came to be called the "Blood Tower" (but which has been known since 1912 as the White Tower).
+Roughly 100 other janissaries fled to the Cistern of Philoxenos, where many drowned as they tried to cross.